-Straw rockets are a blast to play with and can be used to facilitate the learning of math skills such as measurement and counting backwards.
+Straw rockets are a blast to play with and can be used to facilitate the learning of math skills such as measurement and counting backward from 10 to 1.

 Assembly is easy, preschoolers can complete their rocket with little adult support.

 Print the rocket of your choice, either color or B&W. Your preschooler may enjoy adding their own flair to their rocket using the B&W version.